primetime43/GAPS-2/README.md

 ## Installation

-Run the python file (if running from source code) or run the exe from [releases](https://github.com/primetime43/GAPS-2/releases) and it will be locally hosted at http://127.0.0.1:5000/
+Run the python file (if running from source code) or run the exe from [releases](https://github.com/primetime43/GAPS-2/releases) and it will be locally hosted at http://127.0.0.1:5000/ or a LAN IP Address

 **Command on Windows for creating an exe out of the entire project from the main python file**
 ```